 In the traditional Temazcal, volcanic rocks are heated on a fire outside the structure and are brought in and placed

 in the center of the lodge at a few different intervals traditionally four times, these intervals are the four doors that are dedicated to each one of the elements.
 The leader or guide of the Temazcal may be referred to as a Temazcalero or Temazcalera, who is in charge of helping the participants reach a profound purifying experience.

 Once inside everyone sits in a circle and the Temazcalera pours water on hot stones and the steam is released.
 While the people inside sweat and may rub their bodies with aloe, or swat themselves with herbs, the Temazcalera recites ancient prayers and chants, lights up herbs and Copal.

 All these elements will guide the spirit, body and soul through a cleansing and rebirth experience.

 Temazcal newcomers should prepare for the experience to assure that it's an enjoyable one.
-First, it's important to drink a lot of water the day of the Temazcal ceremony.
-In any case of illness you should comment the situation to the Temazcal guide before participating on the ceremony.
+First, it's important to drink a lot of water on the day of the Temazcal ceremony.
+In any case of illness, you should comment on the situation to the Temazcal guide before participating in the ceremony.